cryptocopycats/awesome-cryptokitties-bubble/README.md

 Please welcome the Dog, Galapagos Turtle, Giant Panda, T-Rex  and Unicorn
 as the founding species on CryptoPets!

+> CryptoPets are the newest breed of animals on the block... blockchain that is.
+> Unlike cryptocurrencies, which require all tokens to be identical,
+> your CryptoPet will be the only one of its kind in the entire world.
+> These cute collectibles are cryptographically unique, non-fungible digital assets.
+> CryptoPets uses the immutability of blockchain technology to verify and prove that each CryptoPet
+> has its own special attributes and is entirely owned by you.
+> Each species will have variations in specific attributes,
+> including fur color, eye shape, paw, and feet type, to name a few.

 Learn more @ [cryptopets.co](https://cryptopets.co), twitter: [CryptoPets](https://twitter.com/CryptoPets)